mathfour/Oilfield-Calculations/README.md

 ## Contributing

 If you'd like to contribute, shoot us an email or text at mathfour.com@gmail.com or 713-557-8048.
-We'll post coont Please read [CONTRIBUTING.md](Oilfield-Calculations/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](Oilfield-Calculations/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Code Manangement